Yves Debay: Death

 Little is known about the circumstances in which Debay was killed.
 An anonymous source, described in the media as an activist, told the French news agency Agence France-Presse (AFP), ".. it seems like he entered a very dangerous street where the army and pro-regime militia were positioned" before he was killed by a sniper.
 The source claimed to have deposited his body in Bab al-Salama, a border checkpoint for Northern Syria and Turkey.

+According to a preliminary autopsy report, Debay had been shot through the heart.

 Impact

 Yves Debay and Marie Colvin were among the most experienced war correspondents who were killed while covering the Syrian civil war.

 Reactions

-While a hostage situation was ongoing in Algiers after France's intervention in Mali, French President François Hollande issued an official statement, "France condemns this heinous act and expresses to the family and friends of Yves Debay its condolences, sympathy and solidarity...
-France pays tribute to Yves Debay and other journalists who, in Syria, pay with their lives for their commitment to freedom of information."
+While a hostage situation was ongoing in Algiers after France's intervention in Mali, French President François Hollande issued an official statement condemning Debay's killing.